DtPeach3707/SoundboardCLI/README.md

 # SoundboardCLI
-Making a custom Python soundboard script using ytdl-core from the command line
+Making a custom Python soundboard from the command line using ytdl-core

+# Requirements

+- Node.js
+- Pygame's mixer (for playing audio)
+- pynput (for keyboard listeners)

 # How to Install